MoonManModding/EmergingTechnology/README.md

 - More growth media types
 - OpenComputers support

+This mod is not intended to be the last word on Hydroponics in Minecraft.
+If you want to make your own hydroponics mod, take this source code and run with it.

 I'm a freelance developer with bills to pay, but I will try to keep this mod as updated and bug-free as possible while adding new content.
+Kind thanks to r/feedthebeast for your support and feedback 😍